AkuhaPhd/AkuhaPhD/README.md

 <h1 align="center">Hello 👋, I'm Akuha</h1>
 <h3 align="center">An experienced Machine Learning and Computer Vision Engineer with a PhD in Electronic and Computer Engineering.
 I have multidisciplinary experience in delivering innovative solutions in the research, robotics and health industries.</h3>

-- 💬 Talking about **Deep Learning, AI, Health Tech, Computer Vision, Robotics**
+- 💬 Intrested in **Deep Learning, AI, Health Tech, Computer Vision, Robotics**

 - 📫 Business inquiries **sa.akuha@gmail.com**